getcursor/cursor/README.md

 </a>
 </p>

+Feel free to file tickets for bugs or feature requests.
+You can upvote 👍 the ones you'd like us to prioritize.

 ## Getting Started

 Head over to [our website](https://cursor.so/) to download and try out the editor.

-## Contributing

-We appreciate any and all feedback 🙂 Our goal is to make Cursor work great for you

-Feel free to file tickets for bugs or feature requests.
-You can upvote 👍 the ones you'd like us to prioritize.

 ## Roadmap